Pros and Cons of a Reverse Mortgage

 Many people are reluctant to draw on investments early because of tax penalties and decreased earnings.
 Others find that borrowing options, like second mortgages, Home Equity Lines of Credit (HELOCs) or alternative lenders, are either too expensive or greatly reduce their disposable income.

 A reverse mortgage is becoming an increasingly popular option for many Canadians aged 55 or over.
-Here, we’ll take a look at the pros and cons of reverse mortgage, and common misconceptions of reverse mortgages to help you see if this financial solution is right for you.
+Here, we’ll take a look at the pros, cons and common misconceptions of reverse mortgages to help you see if this financial solution is right for you.

-• You may use the tax-free cash to meet any of your financial needs, including debt consolidation, medical expenses, living costs, or helping your loved ones.
-The choice is yours.
+4. Meet your financial needs.
+You can use the tax-free cash to meet any of your financial needs, including debt consolidation, medical expenses, living costs, or helping your loved ones.
+You may choose to receive the cash as a lump sum, or as an income solution in monthly or quarterly installments.

-What are the disadvantages of a reverse mortgage in Canada?
+These are some of the disadvantages of a reverse mortgage.

-• The fees and interest rates are typically higher than with a traditional mortgage or HELOC.
-However, the interest rate for a reverse mortgage is not usually as high as an unsecured line of credit, personal loan, a second mortgage or credit card.
-Find out our current reverse mortgage rates by clicking here.
+1. Higher interest rates.
+Interest rates for a reverse mortgage are typically higher than a traditional mortgage or Home Equity Line of Credit (HELOC).
+The higher rates are due to the fact that you don’t have to make monthly mortgage payments.
+However, reverse mortgage interest rates are still not as high as an unsecured line of credit, personal loan, a second mortgage or credit card.
+To find out what our current rates are, click here.

-• The balance of the loan increases over time.
-This is true unless you choose to make interest payments, in which case the principal borrowed is the amount owed when you decide to leave or sell.
+1. The balance of the reverse mortgage loan increases over time.
+This is true unless you choose to make interest payments, in which case the principal borrowed is the amount owed.

-• You may not be able to borrow more money against your home in the future.
+3. You may not be able to use your home as collateral again.
+Taking out a reverse mortgage means that you may not be able to borrow more money against your home in the future.

 Who is a reverse mortgage for in Canada?